 Support during training

-You receive support from both your employer and your specialist learning provider who will coordinate your apprenticeship.
+You receive support from both your employer and your specialist training provider who will coordinate your apprenticeship.
 They will regularly review your progress and ensure your training fits your requirements, develops the skills needed for the job and satisfies national standards.
 They will also help with any difficulties.